Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 Uh, because I was in middle school when it happened, I was in sixth grade when 9-11 happened.

-And my best friend, who's one of my very good friends to this day, named John, who I reference all the time, and he wants to be able to do it.
+And my best friend, who's one of my very good friends to this day, named John, who I reference all the time, and he calls in.

 Closer friends than us, or we didn't go to middle school together.